 - 1/4 teaspoon of Ground Cloves

-Mixed spice blend (Simple version – supermarket budget brand)
+Mixed spice blend recipe (Simple version – supermarket budget brand)

 This is a very budget friendly version of the mixed spice, since it includes very common spices, that you probably already have in your food pantry or a kitchen cupboard.